godotengine/godot-docs/tutorials/ui/custom_gui_controls.rst

 Yet there are never enough.
 Creating your own custom controls that act just the way you want them to is an obsession of almost every GUI programmer.
 Godot provides plenty of them, but they may not work exactly the way you want.
-Before contacting the developers with a pull-request to support diagonal scrollbars, at least it will be good to know how to create these controls easily from script.
+Before contacting the developers with a pull request to support diagonal scrollbars, at least it will be good to know how to create these controls easily from script.